Sanju Samson: Return to form

-Sanju was the leading run-scorer for Kerala in the 2017–18 Ranji Trophy, with 627 runs from seven matches.
+Samson was the leading run-scorer for Kerala in the 2017–18 Ranji Trophy, with 627 runs from seven matches.
 In a must-win match against Saurashtra, he scored a 68 in the first innings and smashed a 180 ball 175 in the second innings, helping his team claim a 309 runs victory and quarter-final berth.
 Kerala went on to play its first quarter-final in Ranji Trophy history in the season with Samson being one of their top performers.

 In November 2017, he was appointed as the captain of the Board President's XI, replacing an injured Naman Ojha for a two-day tour match against Sri Lanka.
 He scored a century against the visiting team ending the match in a draw.

 In August 2018, he was one of eight players that were fined by the Kerala Cricket Association, after showing dissent against Kerala's captain, Sachin Baby.

 In September 2019, he scored 91 runs off 48 balls in the fifth unofficial List-A match between India A and South Africa A team and was awarded the man-of-the-match award.
 In October 2019, during the 2019–20 Vijay Hazare Trophy match between Kerala and Goa, Sanju doubled his maiden List-A century.
 It was the second-fastest double hundred and the fastest by an Indian in the format.
 It was also the highest total made by a wicket-keeper in a List-A match with an unbeaten 212 runs from 129 balls.
 His partnership of 338 runs with Kerala skipper Sachin Baby in the match is the highest in List-A cricket for Indian cricket and the third highest in the format.
 The impact made from this innings went on to earn him a national call-up after four years, as he was selected to play the Bangladesh series that followed.

 He was named the captain of Kerala ahead of the 2020–21 Syed Mushtaq Ali Trophy.
 Kerala played the quarter-finals of the 2021-22 Syed Mushtaq Ali Trophy and 2021-22 Vijay Hazare Trophy under his leadership.

 In September 2022, he was named captain of the India A squad playing a 3 ODI-series against New Zealand A cricket team.
 India whitewashed New Zealand, with Samson being the highest run-getter of the series.